Class 9 “The Adventures of Toto” Ruskin Bond

 Q8: Why did Toto end up being sold back to the tonga-driver despite Grandfather’s initial fondness for him?

 A8: Despite Grandfather’s initial fondness for Toto, his mischievous behaviour proved too costly and disruptive for the household.
 Toto frequently damaged property and caused chaos, which became financially unsustainable for the family.
-Thus, Grandfather reluctantly decided to sell Toto back to the tonga-driver to alleviate these challenges.
+Thus, Grandfather reluctantly decided to sell Toto back to the Tonga driver to alleviate these challenges.

 Q9: How did Toto’s presence impact the other animals in Grandfather’s collection?